Skip to content

 The Listings Genie Guide: Writing AI Titles that Google (and Humans) Actually Rank

-Launching March 2026 – Join the Listings Genie Waitlist!
 Remember 2018?
 You could name a product “Blue Coffee Mug Coffee Cup Blue Mug for Coffee Large Mug Gift for Mom” and Etsy would think you were a genius.
 Fast forward to 2026, and that title is the digital equivalent of shouting into a pillow.
-Today’s […]
+Today’s search engines—and the new AI-powered “Search Generative Experiences” (SGE)—are […]

 embed360 - a better way to promote your shop